 Woo hoo!
 You booked a session!
 I’m so excited to work with you!

-I put together this guide to help you prepare for your session and get the most out of our time together.
+Thanks so much for booking a session with me!
+I've put together some basic information to help you prepare for your session and get the most out of our time together.
 I want you to have the best experience possible.
-Furthermore, I want this to be a time during which you can relax and enjoy your time with your family.
-The session may be, dare I even say, fun?
+I want this to be a time during which you can relax and enjoy your time with your family.
+The session may even be, dare I say, fun?

 Family portraits are among the most meaningful keepsakes we possess.
 They freeze this moment in time.
 Remind us of things we don’t want to forget.
 Help us watch our children grow.
 And if you’re a parent who is usually on the other side of the camera, (guilty!) they will become cherished mementos to our children when they are grown and have children of their own.

 I’ve included some information on what to expect during the session, what to wear, some answers to frequently asked questions, as well as some tips on how to prepare.

 My sessions are relaxed and my goal is to make them fun for everyone.
 I want to provide a stress-free experience for you.

 I will be talking to you and providing guidance for the entire session.
 You will never once need to wonder where you should go or what you should be doing.
 That said, I don’t think of what I do as “posing”, it is direction with prompts (sometimes silly ones) for interacting with each other.

 You will be moving for most of the session.
 Very rarely, if ever, will I ask you, or expect your kids to be still.
 (Great news for the kids, right??)

 What to wear: